RR

 #Automation#GitHub Actions#TypeScript#WhatsApp#Productivity#Life Hacks

-The Problem: Every single morning at 7:30 AM and evening at 5:30 PM, I had to manually message my cook about what to prepare for lunch and dinner.
+The Problem: Every morning at 7:30 AM and evening at 5:30 PM, I had to manually tell my cook what to prepare for lunch and dinner — and we still had to figure out who was eating so she knew how much to make.
 Miss one message?
-No proper meal.
-It was a daily mental burden I didn't need.
+Wrong meal or no meal.
+Endless "who's in?" chats.
+Daily mental load.

 The Daily Headache